mlswg/mls-protocol/draft-ietf-mls-protocol.md

 ## Further Restrictions {#further-restrictions}

-During each epoch senders MUST NOT encrypt more messages than permitted by the security bounds of the AEAD scheme used.
+During each epoch senders MUST NOT encrypt more data than permitted by the security bounds of the AEAD scheme used.

 Note that each change to the Group through a Handshake message will also set a